curblr/curblr-spec/examples/simple_examples.md

 ```

 # Prohibit specific users
-No parking for Kardashians at any time
+No parking for Kardashians at any time.
+Let's pretend this sign is not yet in place, but proposed for consideration.

 ### **Sign**